Trump administration erects Columbus statue near the White House amid renewed debate - PRESS AI WORLD

 Politics

-• This statue is a replica of one destroyed during protests in 2020.
+• The statue is a replica of one destroyed during protests in 2020.

-A statue of Christopher Columbus has been placed on the grounds of the Eisenhower Executive Office Building adjacent to the White House, marking the latest effort by President Trump's administration to recognize the controversial explorer.
-This statue is a replica of one that was thrown into Baltimore's harbor during protests in 2020, which aimed at addressing issues of institutional racism, according to Indiatimes, Los Angeles Times, and CBS News.
+A statue of Christopher Columbus was recently placed on the grounds of the Eisenhower Executive Office Building near the White House, marking an ongoing effort by the Trump administration to honor the controversial explorer.
+This statue serves as a replica of one that was toppled and thrown into Baltimore's Inner Harbor in 2020 during a nationwide protest against institutional racism.
+In a statement, a White House spokesperson emphasized, "In this White House, Christopher Columbus is a hero, and President Trump will ensure he's honored as such for generations to come," highlighting the administration's commitment to revisiting Columbus' legacy, according to Indiatimes and CBS News.

 SHARE THIS ARTICLE: